Importance and Mission

 PTTEP highlights strategy under Stakeholder Value Creation for social development projects.
 The undertakings also emphasize basic needs and the transformation of potential corporate social responsibility (CSR) projects to Creating Shared Value (CSV).
 Meanwhile, Social Enterprise projects have been implemented continuously.
 All are in line with UN SDGs.

 To ensure the efficiency of social development projects and the projects truly benefit stakeholders, PTTEP runs an analysis on Social Return on Investment (SROI) of the projects every 3 years.
 To date, the analysis of 28 projects has been completed.
-In addition, the projects having score under 2 times of project implementation cost, the Company will have an improvement plan to gain a better SROI result.
+In addition, if the projects have score under 2 times of project implementation cost, the Company will have an improvement plan to gain a better SROI result.

 PTTEP has carried out social development projects in several patterns, from philanthropic donations to long-term activities.

 The COVID-19 pandemic since 2020, causing a health crisis in Thailand and across the globe, PTTEP accordingly adjusted its operations and social development projects accordingly to the government public health policies of all countries of operations under the "Fight against COVID-19" project.
-PTTEP has applied the exploration knowledge and technology in creating innovations that helped protect medical personnel and prevent the proliferation of the virus.
-PTTEP proceeded with its contribution in 2021 as the fight against the virus continued in Thailand.
-For nearly two years, PTTEP has contributed innovations and financial supports with a total value more than THB 150 million.
+PTTEP has applied exploration knowledge and technology in creating innovations that helped protect medical personnel and prevent the proliferation of the virus.
+PTTEP proceeded with its contribution in 2022 as the fight against the virus continued in Thailand.
+For nearly three years, PTTEP has contributed innovations and financial support with a total value of more than THB 155 million.
 Our supports went to hospitals, educational institutes as well as public and private organizations in Thailand and abroad.
 Through AI & Robotics Venture Company Limited and our partners, the Negative Pressure Patient Transfer Beds and mobile negative pressure boxes were developed and handed over to 87 hospitals across the country via Navamindradhiraj University's Faculty of Medicine Vajira Hospital.
 The next innovation, Xterlizer UV Disinfection Robots, were invented and given to the Department of Disease Control, Thammasat University Hospital, Piyavate Hospital and Bangpakok Hospital.
 The IoT Cold Chain Monitoring and Alert System for COVID-19 vaccine storages was donated to the Ministry of Public Health.
 "CARA" medical supplies and food delivery robots were developed for hospital use, to reduce physical contact with patients.
 On top of these, 139 high-flow oxygen devices were donated to Busarakham, a field hospital, and other hospitals in Bangkok and nearby provinces.
 A total of 36,000 PTTEP Care Boxes were delivered to patients with a positive test result who were on home isolation.
 Under PTT Group's "One Breath" (Lom Haijai Diaw Kan) initiative that involved the government sector and medical partners, a COVID-19 test center and field hospital was erected to provide integrated medical care to COVID-19 patients regardless of their symptoms.
 These are aside from supports for the procurement of medical equipment including an ambulance and ventilators for Thammasat University Hospital; and Cardio and VitalSign Monitors and fully-equipped infant incubator for emergency cases for the Faculty of Medicine Vajira Hospital.
 On another front, employees volunteered to donate blood and handed out PPE as well as face masks to hospitals and the general public.

 Regarding research, PTTEP's supports went to the Chulalongkornn University's development of spray that enhanced fabric face masks' efficiency in warding off dust and virus; Vidyasirimedhi Institute of Science and Technology (VISTEC)'s development of high-efficiency COVID-19 test kits; and, entailing financial contribution, knowledge and technology, Baiya-Phytopharm Company Limited and U Enterprise Foundation's development of Chula-Baiya vaccine.
 PTTEP's goal is to provide Thais with an international-standard COVID-19 vaccine that is effective in boosting immunity and demonstrate Thailand's self-reliance.